 SBA 7(a) Loans

-Backed by the US Small Business Administration, SBA 7(a) loans are one of the most popular financing options for small businesses.
-Loan amounts can go up to $5 million, with a flexible repayment term ranging from seven years for working capital to 25 years for real estate.
+Backed by the U.S. Small Business Administration, SBA 7(a) loans are one of the most popular financing options for small businesses.
+Loan amounts can go up to $5 million, with a flexible repayment term ranging from 10 years for working capital to 25 years for real estate.

 Term Loans

-Borrowers can choose between fixed-rate loans, which keep the same interest rate and payment amount throughout the loan, and variable-rate loans, where payments may rise or fall depending on market conditions.
+Borrowers can choose between fixed-rate loans, which maintain a constant interest rate and payment amount throughout the loan, and variable-rate loans, where payments may rise or fall depending on market conditions.
 Fixed rates provide stability, while variable rates can offer lower initial costs but more uncertainty over time.

 Business Lines of Credit